 - Heat and Toxicity – the presence of external toxins for example cigarette smoke, environmental toxins or chemical estrogens

-- Deficiency – a failure of your bodies immune system to clean up abnormal cell
+- Deficiency – a failure of your bodies immune system to clean up the abnormal cell

 - Damp accumulation – this is a way of describing excess fat cells